carnei-ro/cv/README.md

 ## Who am I

-A nerd who loves new tech.
-He started his career working with open-source software and now loves it.
+I'm a nerd who loves new tech.
+I started my career working with open-source software, and now I love it.
 Constantly testing a new OSS solution and probably helping to improve it by opening "Pull Requests" to their code.
 Enjoys Cloud, Containers, Kubernetes, Proxies, and the community.

 ## Objective